bcaffo/regmodsbook/manuscript/06_residuals.md

 Most of this is typically opaque to the user, since we just grab the correct residual variance output from `lm`.
-But, to solidify the concepts, let's go through the diamond example to make sure that we can hard code the estiamtes on our own.
+But, to solidify the concepts, let's go through the diamond example to make sure that we can hard code the estimates on our own.
 (And from then on we'll just use `lm`.)

 ### Diamond example